AlexsLemonade/refinebio/README.md

 Note that `git-crypt lock && git-crypt unlock` will reset permission secret files.
 For the ssh key, this will require running `chmod 600 infrastructure/data-refinery-key.pem` before sshing onto AWS instances.

+If you are adding a member to git-crypt, you should also consider adding thier GPG key to the `keys/` directory.
+This directory is used to validate signed tags so that we know only trusted members are pushing deploys.

 ### Terraform